 This virtual meeting brings together the latest antibody science, technologies and partners needed to accelerate next generation antibodies towards commercial success.
-It is the annual meeting of The Antibody Society, whose members are responsible for designing the scientific program and act as the session Chairs.
+The Antibody Society members design the scientific program and act as the session Chairs.

 For over 25 years, renowned academic and industry scientists from around the world have convened to share best practices and scientific results to accelerate antibody research, discovery efforts and clinical programs.
 Antibody Engineering & Therapeutics is the global meeting place for antibody science, technology and networking.

 - Antibody Selection and Screening in Early Discovery

 - Transforming Therapeutic Targets

 - Developments in ADC Technology

 - Inducible Activation of Antibodies to Enhance Therapeutic Index

 - Bispecific T cell Engagers

 - Novel Insights into Immunoglobulin Structures (i.e. Fabs, Fc, Antibody Oligomers and Complexes)